-Matter Response a) The likely consequence of any decision in the long term.
-See page 23 b) The interests of the company's employees.
-The Company doesn't have any employees, so this doesn't apply. c) The need to foster the company's business relationships with suppliers, customers and others.
+Matter Response new tenants f a) The likely consequence of any decision See page 23.
+The other signifi b) The interests of the company's employees.
+The Company doesn't have any employees, so this doesn't apply.
+This strategic re c) The need to foster the company's business relationships with suppliers, customers and others.
 Tenants: see pages 14, 20 and 28.
 Service providers: see pages 50 and 51.
-Lenders: see page 36. d) The impact of the company's operations on the community and environment.
-See pages 20 and 23. e) The desirability of the company maintaining a reputation for high standards of business conduct.
+Lenders: see page 36.
+Simon Laffin d) The impact of the company's operations on the community and environment.
+See pages 20 and 23.
+Chair e) The desirability of the company maintaining a reputation for high standards of business conduct.
 See page 20, 23 and 33. f) The need to act fairly between members of the company.
 The directors must ensure they treat all shareholders fairly when making their decisions.
 The board wasn't required to make any decisions in 2024 where any group of shareholders could be treated differently from others, so this issue didn't arise.